A faster algorithm for Vertex Cover parameterized by solution size: Branching on 4-vertices

 We sketch an outline of the algorithm here; many additional details will be provided later.

 \begin{theorem} Algorithm {\tt Branch4} has measure $a_4 \mu + b_4 k$ for $a_4 = \aFour, b_4 = \bFour$. \end{theorem}

-Via \Cref{lem:combinelem}, in combination with the MaxIS-4 algorithm, this will give our algorithm with runtime $O^*(\dFour^k)$ for degree-4 graphs. \Cref{branch4alt-thm} is very length to prove.
-One major complication is that it requires us to use a measure for $G$ tracking additional information beyond just the values $\mu$ and $k$.
-Specifically, our strategy is to show that {\tt Branch4} has the measure of the form
+Via \Cref{lem:combinelem}, in combination with the MaxIS-4 algorithm, this will give our algorithm with runtime $O^*(\dFour^k)$ for degree-4 graphs. \Cref{branch4alt-thm} is very lengthy to prove.
+Our strategy is to show that {\tt Branch4} has the measure of the form

-where we define function $\bonus(G)$ as follows.
-First, we define a \emph{special 4-vertex} to be a 4-vertex with at least two 3-neighbors, and we say $G$ is \emph{special} if it has a special 4-vertex.
+Let us define a \emph{special 4-vertex} to be a 4-vertex with at least two 3-neighbors, and we say $G$ is \emph{special} if it has a special 4-vertex.
 We then define:

 Note that $\bonus(G)$ is bounded by a constant and so this in turn will show \Cref{branch4alt-thm}.
 Although the precise value of the parameters is not critical, we often use the important inequalities